Port Charlotte High School: Governance

 Port Charlotte High School is a public school supported by public funds, as defined by Florida Statute 1003.01.
-It is owned and operated by the Charlotte County School Board, a non-partisan five member panel of officials elected by the citizens of Charlotte County responsible for controlling and organizing public schools within the county.
+It is owned and operated by the Charlotte County School Board, a non-partisan five-member panel of officials elected by the citizens of Charlotte County responsible for controlling and organizing public schools within the county.
 The school is operated through funding appropriated by the District School Board of Charlotte County, which is in turn funded through local taxation and appropriations from the state and federal government.
-The local school board operates the school within the requirements and guidelines set forth by the Florida Constitution and Florida State Statutes, with some programs such as Champ's Cafe (under the National School Lunch Program) and NJROTC falling under United States federal jurisdiction.
+The local school board operates the school in accordance with the requirements and guidelines set forth by the Florida Constitution and Florida State Statutes, with some programs, such as Champ's Cafe (under the National School Lunch Program) and NJROTC, falling under United States federal jurisdiction.

 School structure

 PCHS Pirate Pride poster seen on the walls throughout the PCHS campus as well as on the back of the PCHS Student Planner.
 Pirate P-R-I-D-E is "Preparation, Respect, Integrity, Determination, and Excellence."

-Students are grouped by grade level: freshmen (ninth grade), sophomores (tenth grade), juniors (eleventh grade) and seniors (twelfth grade).
+Students are grouped by grade level: freshmen (ninth grade), sophomores (tenth grade), juniors (eleventh grade), and seniors (twelfth grade).
 As of 2009, students had a seven period academic day, five days per week, 180 days per year.
 The school year starts in August and concludes in May or June every year, based on the district-wide school calendar developed by the Charlotte County School Board, and is divided into two semesters.
 Grades are reported for credit every nine weeks, and semesters are 16 weeks long.
-As of the 2023-2024 school year, PCHS had an average class size of 20.
+As of the 2023–2024 school year, PCHS had an average class size of 20.
 The maximum class size for core curriculum class at a high school in Florida is 25 per Florida Statute 1003.03 1(c).

 As of 2025, Port Charlotte High School's leadership consisted of one principal and three assistant principals.

-The school previously published The Pirate Page in local newspapers published by Sun Coast Media Group, a student-produced work covering news related to the school.
+The school previously published The Pirate Page in local newspapers from Sun Coast Media Group, a student-produced publication covering school-related news.

 Demographics

 As of the 2023–24 school year, Port Charlotte High School hosted 1,659 students.
-Of the student body, 911 of the students were male and 748 were female.
+Of the student body, 911 were male, and 748 were female.
 410 were in ninth grade, 478 were in tenth grade, 420 were in eleventh grade, and 351 were in twelfth grade.
 888 students were white, 406 were Hispanic, 197 were black, 120 were "two or more races," 35 were Asian, 12 were Native Hawaiian or Pacific Islander, and 1 was American Indian or Alaska Native.